 A Cloud Guru is a training program that focuses on companies in the IT industry, specifically the cloud sector.
 If this is not what you and your company are about, feel free to move on to the next item on our list.

 A Cloud Guru trains engineers by integrating engaging content with hands-on-learning-by-doing so that employees will get real skills in real cloud environments.
-Employees that use this training software will see their skills continuously evolve through weekly updated content around AWS, Azure, GCP, and beyond.
+Employees that use this remote training software will see their skills continuously evolve through weekly updated content around AWS, Azure, GCP, and beyond.

 Small Business Training Program #6 – Learning